tuheed55/Bano_Qabil_2.0_Final_Project/README.md

 1. Muhammad Tuheed Ahmed
 2. Muhammad Hammad
 3. Muhammad Mazz

-Project overview,
-The Currency Converter App is an application designed to facilitate the conversion of various currencies.
-The app fetches exchange rates and allows users to convert an amount from one currency to another seamlessly.

-Key Features:
-1. Real-Time Exchange Rates:
-• The app uses the Currency Converter Library to fetch the exchange rates for different currencies.
-2. GUI Interface:
-• The application provides a simple and intuitive interface using Tkinter, a standard GUI toolkit for Python.
-3. User-Friendly Interface:
-• The app interface provides a straightforward form where users can input the amount, select the source currency, and choose the target currency.
-4. Currency Selection:
-• .
-User can select the currency they want to convert using dropdown menu.
-5. Result Display:
-• The converted amount is displayed to the user, providing a clear and concise output.
-6. Error Handling:
-• The application handles various error gracefully, such as invalid input or failure to fetch exchange rates.

-Usage:
-1. Users access the app.
-2. Input the amount to convert.
-3. Select the source and target currencies.
-4. Click the "Convert" button.
-5. The converted amount is displayed on the page.

-Supported Currencies:
-• United State Dollar (USD)
-• Euro (EUR)
-• Indian Rupee (INR)
-• United Kingdom (GBP)
-• Newzeland Dollar (NZD)
-• Australian Dollar (AUD)
-• Japaness Yen (JPY)
-• Canadian Dollar (CAD)
-• Brazil (BRL)
-• Chiness Yuan (CNY)
-• Bulgaria (BGN)
-• Czech Republic (CZK)
-• Denmark (DKK)
-• Hong Kong Dollar (HKD)
-• Hungary (HUF)
-• Iceland (ISK)
-• Indonesia (IDR)
-• Korea (KRW)
-• Switzerland (CHF)
-• Malaysia (MYR)
-• Mexico (MXN)

-Steps:
-1. Copy pip install currency converter from this URL: CurrencyConverter · PyPI
-2. Install this library.
-3. Run this code.

-Notes:
-• Ensure that your computer has an active internet connection to fetch the latest exchange rates from the website.
-• The application currently supports conversion between USD, EUR, and INR etc. You can modify the code to include additional currencies if needed.
-• Feel free to customize the GUI or add additional features to suit your requirements
+# Currency Converter App

+The Currency Converter App is a simple desktop application built using Python and Tkinter that allows users to convert between different currencies.
+With a user-friendly interface, this app provides quick and accurate currency conversion based on real-time exchange rates.

+## Features:

+- **Currency Conversion:** Convert between various currencies with ease.
+- **Real-Time Exchange Rates:** Fetches up-to-date exchange rates from a reliable source.
+- **Wide Currency Support:** Supports conversion between a wide range of currencies, including major world currencies and cryptocurrencies.
+- **Customization Options:** Customize the app by selecting favorite currencies or setting default currencies.
+- **Error Handling:** Gracefully handles errors such as invalid input and unsupported currencies to provide a smooth user experience.

+## Usage:

+1. **Input:** Enter the amount you want to convert in the entry box.
+2. **Currency Selection:** Choose the source and target currencies from the dropdown menus.
+3. **Conversion:** Click the "Enter" button to perform the conversion.
+4. **Result:** The converted amount will be displayed below the input fields.

+## Requirements:

+- Python 3.x
+- Tkinter library
+- currency_converter library

+1.Navigate to the project directory: cd currency-converter-app

+2.Install dependencies:
+pip install CurrencyConverter

+How to Run:
+1.Run the following command:
+   currency_converter_app
+2.The Currency Converter App window will open.
+3.Follow the instructions on the app to perform currency conversions.

+Contributing:
+Contributions are welcome!
+If you'd like to contribute to the project, please follow these steps:

+1.Fork the repository.
+2.Create a new branch (git checkout -b feature-branch).
+3.Make your changes and commit them (git commit -am 'Add new feature').
+4.Push to the branch (git push origin feature-branch).
+5.Create a new pull request.

+Contact:
+For any questions or suggestions, feel free to reach out to .
+This README file provides a comprehensive guide on the Currency Converter App, including its features, usage instructions, requirements, installation steps, contribution guidelines, licensing information, and contact details.
+You can customize it further based on your project's specific requirements and preferences.